con-jo-ry/NaSa/readme.md

 * The English translation and notes that will appear in the published translation.
 * Various notes about textual witnesses, interpretations, and translation choices.

+Note that view the '.md' files will probably be the easiest way to access the material, as the PDF version still have various formatting issues.

 ## Vilāśavajra's commentary
-The transcription of Vilāsavajra's commentary is based on Tribe 2016 as well as a manuscript now located in the Cambridge University Library.
+The transcription of Vilāsavajra's commentary is based on Tribe 2016 and a manuscript now located in the Cambridge University Library.
 The transcription is not complete.
-Some parts are completely unchecked and entered extremely hastily.
+Some parts are completely unchecked and entered extremely hastily, so use at your own risk!
 We will try to improve it eventually.